jharwell/sierra/docs/src/reference/glossary.rst

       A csv/arrow/etc file created by SIERRA during stage 4 (if inter-experiment graph generation is to be run).
-Created from a :term:`Collated Output Data` file by taking the last row; this usually corresponds to things
+Created from a :term:`Collated Output Data` file by taking the last row dy default; this usually corresponds to things like:
-      like:

       - Steady-state behavior